Shedding light on neutrino self-interactions with solar antineutrino searches: Four-fermion effective operators

 \subsection{Solar antineutrino production}

 Let us now consider the production of solar (anti)neutrinos.
 Solar neutrinos are produced from fusion of light elements (e.g., $p+p\to\thinspace^{2}\text{H}+e^{+}+\nu_{e}$) or decay of unstable elements created via fusion (e.g., $^{8}\text{B}\to{}^{8}\text{Be}+e^{+}+\nu_{e}$).
-In the presence of operators like $(\nu\nu)(\nu^{\dagger}\nu^{\dagger})$, solar antineutrinos can be generated from processes that split one neutrino from the aforementioned reactions into three (anti)neutrinos, as depicted in Fig.~\ref{fig:B8-decay}.
+In the presence of operators like $(\nu\nu)(\nu^{\dagger}\nu^{\dagger})$, solar antineutrinos can be generated from processes\footnote{We note here that with the new processes involving neutrino self-interactions, nuclear fusion and decay rates in the Sun are also slightly changed, causing a small variation of energy production at the magnitude of $\sim10^{-5}$ for the typical self-interaction strength considered in this work.
+Given that the uncertainties in the density, temperature, and chemical composition profiles are much higher than this magnitude, such a variation is unlikely to be of observational importance.} that split one neutrino from the aforementioned reactions into three (anti)neutrinos, as depicted in Fig.~\ref{fig:B8-decay}.
 Obviously, one of them must be an antineutrino if the splitting is caused by the $(\nu\nu)(\nu^{\dagger}\nu^{\dagger})$ operator, which respects the lepton number conservation.

 More generally, it is evident that other operators can also result in the production of at least one antineutrino.
 Actually, the operators $(\nu\nu)(\nu\nu)$ and $(\nu\sigma^{\mu\nu}\nu)(\nu\sigma_{\mu\nu}\nu)$ can produce three antineutrinos via analogous processes.
 One might speculate whether there could be operators consisting of one $\nu$ and three $\nu^{\dagger}$'s, which would imply that the right diagram in Fig.~\ref{fig:B8-decay} produces no antineutrinos.
 However, due to Lorentz invariance, this scenario is impossible.
 More specifically, $\nu$ and $\nu^{\dagger}$ are under the $\left(\frac{1}{2},0\right)$ and $\left(0,\frac{1}{2}\right)$ representations of the Lorentz group $\text{SO}(3,1)$, respectively, and there is no Lorentz-invariant operator composed of an odd number of fields that are under $\left(\cdot,\frac{1}{2}\right)$ representations where ``$\cdot$'' standards for arbitrary integers or half-integers.